Building a RAG with Astro, FastAPI, SurrealDB and Llama 3.1

 axios

-element to allow users to enter multiple strings, wherein each string is represented between comma(s). - Upon form submission, it POSTs the messages as JSON to the
+element to allow users to enter multiple strings, wherein each string is represented between comma(s).http://localhost:8000/update

 directive to make sure that both the components are loaded and hydrated immediately on the page.